-You start by crushing up thirty-six of any flavor OREO cookies.
-I chose to use the birthday cake flavored cookies.
+You start by crushing up thirty-six of any flavor of OREO cookies.
+I chose to use the birthday cake-flavored cookies.
 I used a small food processor.
 It holds only 5 cookies, but I got them all crushed up in about a minute or two.

 You then mix in one package of softened brick cream cheese, any flavor.
 I opted for the plain original cream cheese for mine.

 I found it was easiest to use a spatula and kind of smoosh the cream cheese into the crushed OREOs until I could mix it a little better.

 You then shape the mixture into 1-inch size balls.
 I have a little cookie scoop that worked perfectly for this.
 Then freeze them for ten minutes.